brlin-tw/GNU-Bash-Shell-Script-Template/README.markdown

 * **PRIMITIVE**
   The recommended variant for regular use, core functionalities included.
+* **MILIMALISTIC**
+  If you want it more simpler and don't mind recreating a few more wheels.
 * **FULL**
   Hundreds of lines of support code, including additionl features like:
   * Stacktrace printing